riskydissonance/DevOpsInf/README.md

 * Jenkins docker image has ssl verify off as SSL is self signed (in Dockerfile)

-##### Windows slave
+##### Windows agent

-For a Windows slave all you need to do is set it up in Jenkins, download the jnlp file and ensure docker (for Sonar) & visual studio (for MSBuild) is installed on the windows host.
+For a Windows agent all you need to do is set it up in Jenkins, download the jnlp file and ensure docker (for Sonar) & visual studio (for MSBuild) is installed on the windows host.

 ##### Webhooks for Git pushing